SCENE-CE/mirador-annotation-editor/README.md

 Like the original [mirador-annotations](https://github.com/ProjectMirador/mirador-annotations/) plugin, this `mirador-annotation-editor` is distributed under the **Apache License Version 2.0**.

-Beware that the extention plugin [mirador-annotation-editor-video](https://github.com/SCENE-CE/mirador-annotation-editor-video) that supports video annotation is released under the **GPL v3** license.
+Beware that the extension plugin [mirador-annotation-editor-video](https://github.com/SCENE-CE/mirador-annotation-editor-video) that supports video annotation is released under the **GPL v3** license.

 Please acknowledge that any modification you make must be distributed under a compatible licence and cannot be closed